 Full Application: Selected applicants will be invited to complete the full YES application;

-Deadline for submitting the application is November 20, 2020.
+Deadline for submitting the application is November 10, 2022.
+All eligible students from across Libya are encouraged to apply.

 For more information about the Youth and Exchange Study Program, please go to: http://www.yesprograms.org/